SENKAN!

 1030: A B-17 heading towards Savo Island spots Abe's force.
 Two covering Mitsubishi A6M "Zeke" fighters, launched from a holding position north of Malaita Island by Vice Admiral Kakuta's carrier JUNYO, attempt unsuccessfully to intercept the bomber.

-1530: Abe's force rendezvous with Rear Admiral (later Vice Admiral) Takama Tamotsu's (former CO of HARUNA) DesRon 4 sweeping unit: ASAGUMO (F), HARUSAME, MURASAME, SAMIDARE and the YUDACHI.
+1530: Abe's force rendezvous with Rear Admiral (later Vice Admiral) Takama Tamotsu's (former CO of HARUNA) DesRon 4 sweeping unit's ASAGUMO (F), HARUSAME, MURASAME, SAMIDARE and YUDACHI.
 Abe orders the destroyers to form a tight double half-ring formation as an anti-submarine measure.
 NAGARA follows with BatDiv 11 in column behind.
 The force proceeds south down the "Slot" at 18 knots.

 13 November 1942:The First Naval Battle of Guadalcanal: